adamrmoss/ng-luna/README.md

 # ng-luna

-An Angular component library inspired by Windows XP aesthetics, built with XP.css and IBM Plex fonts.
+An Angular component library inspired by Windows XP aesthetics, built with IBM Plex fonts.

 ## Overview

 ng-luna provides a collection of Angular components styled to match the classic Windows XP design language.
-The library uses [XP.css](https://botoxparty.github.io/XP.css/) for styling and [IBM Plex](https://www.ibm.com/plex/) fonts for typography.
+The library uses custom styling inspired by Windows XP and [IBM Plex](https://www.ibm.com/plex/) fonts for typography.

 All components are **standalone** and implement Angular's reactive forms API where applicable, making them compatible with `FormControl`, `FormGroup`, and `ngModel`.